upasadena/interactive-cyoa-tutorial/docs/publishing/github.md

 * A recommended limit of 1 GB per repository
 * A *soft* bandwidth limit of 100 GB per month
-* A *soft* build limit of 10 builds per hour, if using the default GitHub Pages, rather than a custom GitHub actions workflow
+* A *soft* build limit of 10 builds per hour, if using the default GitHub Pages (Jekyll), rather than a custom GitHub actions workflow (like Static HTML)
 * You are only allowed one account, *but* you can create unlimited repositories, hosting an unlimited amount of 1 GB subfolders under your custom domain.